 The Products page of the Admin Console provides the options to manage your products and product profiles.
 Product profiles let you enable all or a subset of Adobe applications and services available in a plan and customize settings associated with a given product or plan.
 You can then assign administrators, called Product Administrators, to the product profiles.
 These administrators add end users to the product profiles that they manage.
 For more information, see:

-The Packages page in the Admin Console provides the following functionality that you can use when you plan to deploy Creative Cloud and Document Cloud applications to the end users in your Enterprise:
+The Packages page in the Admin Console provides the following functionality.
+Use them when you plan to deploy Creative Cloud and Document Cloud applications to end users in your Enterprise.

 - Download pre-configured packages by using Adobe Templates.

 - Create customized Named User Licensing or Shared Device Licensing (for educational institutions) packagers with the configuration and applications you want your end users to have.

 - Enable email notifications, so you get notified when new product versions become available.